dtcristo/dtcristo.com/source/articles/2020-11-28-crt-and-fpga-gaming.html.md

 [![Castlevania: Rondo of Blood in 480p](images/crt-and-fpga-gaming/10.jpg)](images/crt-and-fpga-gaming/10.jpg)

 Another option is to double the refresh rate to 120Hz and keep the signal at 240 lines.
 You'll still end up with a 30KHz horizontal refresh and it will be in the range of the monitor.
-But it requires you to repeat a frames twice.
+But it requires you to repeat frames twice.
 To produce 240p@120Hz you need to run the output through the integrated video scaler rather than using "direct video".
 It uses a frame-buffer that will introduce up to one frame of input lag which may or may not be noticeable.

 Here is Rondo of Blood in 240p.